ZJZAC/awesome-deep-model-IP-protection/README.md

 6. [Responsible Disclosure of Generative Models Using Scalable Fingerprinting](https://arxiv.org/pdf/2012.08726.pdf): 和5的目的一样，具体细节diff在看 | [BibTex](): yu2020responsible | Yu et al, 2020.12

-7. [DeepTag: Robust Image Tagging for DeepFake Provenance](https://arxiv.org/pdf/2009.09869.pdf): using watermarked image to resist the facial manipulation; but white-box method I think,suing employ mask to embed more information, or enhance the robustness | [BibTex](): wang2020deeptag | Wang et al, 2020.9

 6. [Decentralized Attribution of Generative Models](https://arxiv.org/pdf/2010.13974.pdf): Each binary classifier is parameterized by a user-specific key and distinguishes its associated model distribution from the authentic data distribution.
 We develop sufficient conditions of the keys that guarantee an attributability lower bound.| [Code](https://github.com/ASU-Active-Perception-Group/decentralized_attribution_of_generative_models) | [BibTex](): kim2020decentralized | Kim et al, *ICLR* 2021